Publications and publication types

 To export a publication version, follow these steps:

-- If applicable, select Version to export.
+- If applicable, select a Version to export from the drop-down.

-- Click Export.
+- Click Run.